 There are 4 key rationales behind tightening monetary policies:

 - Central banks aim to keep inflation low: when economic growth gathers momentum, price level tends to increase, which leads to inflation.
 The base interest rate becomes the primary regulator as it cools down economic growth and central banks will have to bring it up in order to manage inflation.

 - Controlled deleveraging: when the total debt within an economy exceeds a certain threshold, a large amount of the GDP will go towards interest payment, which is not the most productive use of capital.
 When companies pay an increasingly large amount of their profit to debt interests, it means lost investment in their employees (through training or better remuneration, which can be ultimately consumed to enhance growth) and lower tax revenue.
 Both are bad for economic growth.

-- Central banks want to create an environment for greater capital allocation efficiency: linked to #2, a blanket low rate across all borrowing may not be channeling capital into the most productive sector, therefore by imposing more stringent/selective lending criteria, central banks can attempt to direct capital into the desired sectors.
+- Central banks want to create an environment for greater capital allocation efficiency: linked to #2, a blanket low rate across all borrowing may not be channelling capital into the most productive sector, therefore by imposing more stringent/selective lending criteria, central banks can attempt to direct capital into the desired sectors.